-I spent most of last Saturday morning (3 am until 7:30 am here in Perth) virtually attending the latest CARTA symposium on human evolution (the afternoon of Fri 14th May in California).
+I spent most of last Saturday (Fri May 2021) morning (3 am until 7:30 am here in Perth) virtually attending the latest CARTA symposium on human evolution (it was the afternoon in California).
 There were nine talks, led by two of the leading lights of human evolution these days, Dan Lieberman and Herman Pontzer.

 I found all the talks interesting but it was so frustrating that at least 5 out of 9 of them were openly promoting one, quite extreme, savannah-based model of human evolution, Dan Lieberman’s ‘Endurance Running” idea.

 Now, I knew this would happen so I submitted a question to them early – a week before the symposium – to try to get a criticism in…

 I have a question I’d like to put to Dan Lieberman, Herman Pontzer and Tatum Simonsen.
 In fact, I’d like to put it to anyone and everyone there.

 Why is it that the field of palaeoanthropology still has such a blatantly obvious blind spot when it comes to (dare I even mention it) moving through water?